joshallen28/introduction-research-methods-UW-LaCrosse/README.md

 # Who this is for

 The files in this repo are primarily for people who are just getting started in Stata and R. If you are just getting started perfect!
-If you are looking for more advanced Stata data vizualization in Stata I highly reccomend checking out [this excellent resource](https://medium.com/the-stata-guide) by [Asjad Naqvi](https://twitter.com/AsjadNaqvi) or for stuff in R I highly reccomend that you check out [Andrew Heiss's excellent materials](https://datavizm20.classes.andrewheiss.com/) for more on data viz in R and general best practices!
+If you are looking for more advanced Stata data vizualization I highly reccomend checking out [this excellent resource](https://medium.com/the-stata-guide) by [Asjad Naqvi](https://twitter.com/AsjadNaqvi) or for stuff in R I highly reccomend that you check out [Andrew Heiss's excellent materials](https://datavizm20.classes.andrewheiss.com/) for more on data viz in R and general best practices!

 # The Data